 Think about it this way.
 If you could pay to access data that virtually guaranteed the success of an upcoming campaign or decision, would you do so?
 Most likely, you would, as would many other brands and managers.
 Therein lies one of the major benefits of second-party data.
 Marketers know it’s useful, and it’s coming from a trustworthy and reliable source – you.

-With second-party data, the buyer knows exactly what they’re getting.
+With second-party data, each partner knows exactly what they’re getting.
 That makes it much more valuable than the other forms of data.
-Publishers have full transparency, and buyers can choose what information they need or value most.
+Publishers have full transparency, and each partner can choose what information they need or value most.

 2. It Strengthens Relationships and Trust With Key Partners